Pilgrim Nuclear in Path of Historic Winter Storm

 Entergy stores high level radioactive waste at Pilgrim in “wet pools.”
 These “spent fuel pools” require water to be constantly circulating to keep them cool.
 During a prolonged power outage, the pools could lose power, causing a fire.
 This would result in a massive release of radioactive materials that would be devastating to the environmental and the public.
 According to an expert for the Massachusetts Attorney General, such a fire could cause $488 billion in damages.
 Read more here.
 Spent Fuel Article For more information on the consequences of a spent fuel fire at Pilgrim: Thompson Report 2011 Thompson Affidavit 2011

 Coastal flooding and high tides could also cause Pilgrim’s pumps and cooling water intake system to malfunction.
 Pilgrim takes in almost a half billion gallons a day of water from Cape Cod Bay.
 If the pumps clog, the reactor operations would be at risk.
 During Hurricane Sandy, the nuclear reactor at Oyster Creek came close to a meltdown when the pumps failed.
 See more at: http://publicjustice.net/blog/hurricane-sandy-highlights-safety-issues-oyster-creek-nuclear-plant

-Pilgrim is simply in the wrong location –in a hurricane zone, subject to coastal flooding.
-With rising sea levels, we can expect more historic storms like this one.
-Here’s a link to a map showing rising sea levels in the Boston area.
-Pilgrim is not that far away. http://www.tbha.org/preparing-rising-tide-report
+Pilgrim is simply in the wrong location – in a hurricane zone, subject to coastal flooding.
+Here’s a link to a map showing rising sea levels in the Boston area. http://www.tbha.org/preparing-rising-tide-report

 If Entergy can’t keep the lights on during the Super Bowl, what can we expect at Pilgrim during this historic winter storm and others to come?